 Routines can be boring.
 In no way do I mean this.
 Instead, we want prayer to be a habit.
-We want prayer to become a regular activity we do.
-But more than this, we want to crave it.
+We want prayer to become a regular activity in our day.
+But more than this, we need to crave our time with God.
 It’s the craving that drives the habit.

-We want to yearn for our time with God and not feel settled or content until we have spent time with him, whether it is during bad times or good times.
+We should yearn for our time with God and not feel settled or content until we have spent time with him, whether it is the morning, evening, or night.

 When work is a dream, finances are abundant, and the family aren’t fighting, pray powerfully.